CYCADS FOR SALE

 Email firstname.lastname@example.org for a quote on shipping charges.

 Dioon edule -- So named because it was once used as a food source, this Mexican cycad has some beautiful leaf colours, from light green, to sage, to blue-gray, and is stunning even as a seedling.
 Although it can live to be 1,500 years old and eventually achieve a trunk height of three metres, this medium-sized cycad is very slow-growing, so it will not soon outgrow its pot.
 Suited to temperate climates, D. edule is able to withstand an occasional light frost (down to about minus 6 Celsius) and full sun once well established.
-It also makes a great indoor plant, either in the house or conservatory. $49 for a four-year-old plant, $69 for a seven-year-old plant (shown; pot not included).
+It also makes a great indoor plant, either in the house or conservatory. $49 for a five-year-old plant, $69 for an eight-year-old plant, $99 for a 10-year-old plant.

 Cycas sexseminifera - This charming and very rare plant is one of the smallest species in the Cycas genus and virtually unknown outside its native northern Vietnam, where it grows in the cracks of steep limestone cliffs with almost no soil.
 Preferring light shade, C. sexseminifera makes an excellent bonsai specimen.
-Leaves are a deep, glossy green, with emergent leaves densely covered in brown hairs. $175 each.
-SOLD OUT
+Leaves are a deep, glossy green, with emergent leaves densely covered in brown hairs.
+Bonsai, 12 years old, $375.

 Zamia furfuracea (a.k.a.
 Zamia maritima) - The "fur" refers to a soft, reddish fuzz that covers the elliptical leaflets; the "maritima" to its coastal habitat.
 This exotic-looking cycad has proven to be a great houseplant, tolerant of dry indoor conditions and low light levels.
 Native to Mexico, where it grows in coastal sand dunes exposed to salt spray, it has a very rapid growth rate for a cycad, but will need lots of light and heat to reproduce these conditions in cultivation.
 Z. furfuracea is a popular landscape plant in California and Mediterranean countries, where it withstands several degrees of frost and full sun.
-SOLD OUT
+Large male coning plant with 6-inch caudex and multiple offsets, $549

 Lepidozamia peroffskyana - One of the only two species in the genus Lepidozamia, these splendid plants distinguish themselves from other larger cycads by their complete lack of spines or teeth (making them a little easier to be around).
 They are prized for their rapid growth and glossy, gracefully arching, flexible leaves.
 Easily adapting to a variety of light and soil conditions, large specimens can be produced in relatively few years.
 They are quite hardy and can withstand a few degrees of frost.
-Six-year-old plants, $79
+Four-year-old seedling, $49; seven-year-old plants, $79.

 Cycas debaoensis - One of the most rare and extraordinary cycads, C. debaoensis was discovered in 1996 in Debao county, Quangzi Province, China.
 Only one population has ever been found, and its status is critically endangered.
 The distinguishing features of this cycad are its multipinnate leaves forming graceful arching sprays that can reach 8 feet each.
-The caudex remains subterranean and will reach eight inches in width at maturity. $229 for 1.5-inch caudex, three-year-old plant; $129 for .75-inch caudex.
+The caudex remains subterranean and will reach eight inches in width at maturity. $229 for 1.5-inch caudex, six-year-old plant.
+SOLD OUT

 Antique botanical print of Cycas bellefonti, from L'Illustration Horticole (1868)